 How we will calculate any recoveries for 2018 Industry Training Fund funding

 We will recover funding if you under-deliver in 2018

 We will recover funding if you deliver less than 100% of your allocated Industry Training Fund funding.
 We will recover the difference between the value of actual delivery and 100% of allocated funding.

 Recoveries are based on:

 Your delivery volume data measured by STMs, submitted through the Industry Training Register (ITR), as at the date the data is captured (31 March 2020) after we subtract the average-duration offset and the over-enrolment offset.

 Average duration offset

-We will recover funding where learners complete more than 75 credits in a calendar year in relation to any industry trainee or apprentice.
+We will recover funding where learners are enrolled in more than 75 credits in a calendar year in relation to any industry trainee or apprentice.
 We will recover funding to the extent of the over enrolment, measured in STM.

 Payments for flexible funding

 If you meet the criteria for flexible funding and deliver over 100% of your apprenticeship allocation then we will pay for the over-delivery up to the greater of:

 - 102% of the approved allocation, or

 - 10 STMs.

 Flexible funding is calculated over a calendar year using adjusted delivery and after any over-delivery transfer to under-delivered industry trainee funding.

 Industry cash contribution